James F. Byrnes: Byrnes, World War II and the atomic bomb

-As head of the wartime Office of War Mobilization, Byrnes provided oversight, material and financial resources for the high priority Manhattan Project.
+As head of the wartime Office of War Mobilization, Byrnes provided oversight, material, and financial resources for the high-priority Manhattan Project.

-Byrnes served on an Interim committee making a recommendations on the use of the atomic bomb during and after the war.
+Byrnes served on an Interim committee making recommendations on the use of the atomic bomb during and after the war.
 The committee, headed by War Secretary Henry L. Stimson, included Byrnes, Vannevar Bush, James Conant, Karl T. Compton, Under Secretary of the Navy Ralph Austin Bard, and Assistant Secretary of State William L. Clayton.
 The scientific panel of the committee consisted of J. Robert Oppenheimer, Arthur Compton, Enrico Fermi and Ernest Lawrence.
-A business leaders branch of the committee included Walter S. Carpenter Jr. and James A. Rafferty.
+A business leader's branch of the committee included Walter S. Carpenter Jr. and James A. Rafferty.
 George C. Marshall was the US Military voice on the committee.
 Additional feedback was provided by the Committee on the Social and Political Implications of the Atomic Bomb, formed by Metallurgical Laboratory of the University of Chicago, chaired by James Franck with Leo Szilard and Glenn T. Seaborg.

-It was Byrnes who shared information with the new president on the atomic bomb project (until then, Truman had known nothing about the Manhattan Project).